chsxf/CiderTweenKit/README.md

 }
 ```

 Full documentation will be available soon.
+A sample project is [available here](https://github.com/chsxf/CiderKit.Tween.Sample).

 # Installation with Swift Package Manager